otterley/aws-ami-factory/README.md

-# Amazon EC2 AMI Build Pipeline Construction Kit
+# Amazon EC2 AMI Factory

-This repository contains a kit for constructing build pipelines for Amazon EC2 machine images (AMIs).
-The pipelines are constructed using [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and the build and test stages are performed using [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+This repository contains a factory for constructing build pipelines for Amazon EC2 machine images (AMIs).
+Each pipeline is provided by [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and the build and test stages are performed using [AWS CodeBuild](https://aws.amazon.com/codebuild/).
 AMIs are built using [Hashicorp Packer](https://packer.io/) and tested with [InSpec by Chef](https://www.inspec.io/).

+## Differences between other approaches

+There are plenty of automated AMI builders already out there.
+What makes this one different?

+* **Testing:** AMIs produced via AMI Factory are subject to automated testing.
+  Test suites are in fact *required* stages in the pipeline.
+* **Multi-account support:** Tested AMIs can be distributed to multiple accounts.
+* **Multi-region support:** Tested AMIs can be be distributed to multiple regions in each account.
+* **Encryption:** AMIs are encrypted by a KMS key in all target accounts and regions.
+This can meet stringent organizational requirements.
+* **Performance:** Tested AMIs are distributed to accounts and regions in parallel.
+* **Preserves tags:** All AMI and backing snapshot tags are preserved.
+* **Easy configuration:** AMI Factory instances can be configured via a single, easy-to-comprehend YAML file.

 ## Overview